-- 89. In October 2017 COSLA Leaders endorsed the Community Choices Budgeting Framework (mainstream Participatory Budgeting), which committed Councils to 1% of their budget being allocated through participatory methods.
-This target figure was £1.96m in 2021/22. - 90.
-In principle, the Council defines mainstream PB as when we cede elements of control or decision making to communities; can attach a specific monetary value to it and communities recognise that they had the power to make decisions.
-In previous years local people have decided on designs and equipment for local parks; determined the Town Centre Fund projects and defined how Maidenhill Primary and the Calderwood Lodge/St Clare's Joint Campus and the joint learning campus of Neilston, St Thomas' Primary Schools and
+83. In October 2017 COSLA Leaders endorsed the Community Choices Budgeting Framework (mainstream Participatory Budgeting), which committed Councils to 1% of their budget (initially £1.91m in East Renfrewshire) being allocated through participatory methods by the end of financial year 2020/21.

-Madras Family Centre, would look and operate.
+84. In principle, the Council defines mainstream PB as when we cede elements of control or decision making to communities; can attach a specific monetary value to it and communities recognise that they had the power to make decisions.
+In previous years local people have decided on designs and equipment for local parks; determined the Town Centre Fund projects and defined how Maidenhill Primary and the Calderwood Lodge/St Clare's Joint Campus would look and operate.
 The expectation on local authorities is that PB does not become an exercise in top slicing budgets to "do PB".
 Local authorities are expected to embed processes for local people to have a direct and active role in mainstream budgetary decisions.
 This means that PB activity can be complex, requiring clarity of scope, detailed forward planning and commitment to implement properly.